-- incremental earnings from the Gulf Coast extension of the Keystone Pipeline System which was placed in service in January 2014 - higher interest expense from debt issuances and lower capitalized interest due to projects placed in service - lower earnings from Western Power as a result of lower realized power prices - higher earnings from the Tamazunchale Extension which was placed in service in 2014 - higher earnings from U.S. Natural Gas Pipelines due to higher transportation revenues at Great Lakes reflecting colder winter weather and increased demand, partially offset by lower contributions from GTN and Bison following the reductions in our effective ownership in July 2013 (GTN and Bison) and October 2014 (Bison) - higher earnings from U.S. Power mainly because of higher realized capacity prices in New York and higher realized power prices at our New York and New England facilities - higher earnings from the Canadian Mainline due to higher incentive earnings - incremental earnings from Eastern Power primarily due to solar facilities acquired in 2013 and 2014.
+- incremental earnings from the Gulf Coast extension of the Keystone Pipeline System which was placed in service in January 2014 - higher interest expense from debt issuances, lower capitalized interest due to projects placed in service and lower interest expense on amounts due to TransCanada - lower earnings from Western Power as a result of lower realized power prices - higher earnings from the Tamazunchale Extension which was placed in service in 2014 - higher earnings from U.S. Natural Gas Pipelines due to higher transportation revenues at Great Lakes reflecting colder winter weather and increased demand, partially offset by lower contributions from GTN and Bison following the reductions in our effective ownership in July 2013 (GTN and Bison) and October 2014 (Bison) - higher earnings from U.S. Power mainly because of higher realized capacity prices in New York and higher realized power prices at our New York and New England facilities - higher earnings from the Canadian Mainline due to higher incentive earnings - incremental earnings from Eastern Power primarily due to solar facilities acquired in 2013 and 2014 - lower dividends due to redemption of Series Y preferred shares in March 2014.